influxdata/flux/docs/Overview.md

 The executor executes a query expressed in some language and fills its results, provided an execution context.
 There can be multiple executors, one for each language supported by the engine.
-The engine is responsible for providing the executor with an execution context that embeds everything that is necessary for the execution of the query, included the registered values, sources and transformations.
+The engine is responsible for providing the executor with an execution context that embeds everything that is necessary for the execution of the query, including the registered values, sources and transformations.

 ```go